 In order the make the road a safer place to travel, everyone must understand how dangerous driving can be.
 Exercising caution at all times whilst behind the wheel can save both your own life and that of someone else.
 Despite the obvious dangers and history of accidents, tailgating continues to be one of the most common causes of truck accidents in America, according to The Federal Motor Carrier Safety Administration.
 The weight of a truck makes it extremely difficult for the driver to stop the vehicle as quickly as they may need to.
 This increases the chance of a collision happening in general, but the chances increase significantly if the truck is tailgating at the time.

-For a free legal consultation with a tailgating truck accident lawyer serving Port Charlotte, call 941-444-4444
+For a free legal consultation with a tailgating truck accidents lawyer serving Port Charlotte, call 941-444-4444

 What Should You Do if a Truck Is Tailgating Your Vehicle?